Alaskan Frontiers: Gay Travel Adventure

 Day 5: Alaska’s Shangri-La

 From the town of Chitina, where the Wrangell and Chugach Mountains meet, we will take a jaw-dropping scenic flight past large volcanoes and glaciers to the tiny, isolated hamlet of McCarthy.
 Keep your eyes out for 16,000-foot Mount Blackburn; the massive, steaming, 14,000-foot Wrangell volcano; the 5,000-foot Stairway Ice Fall (a glacier spilling over mile-high cliffs); and cliff-side mines as you descend into the McCarthy/Kennicott valley, “Alaska’s Shangri-La.”
-Dinner tonight will be on your own in McCarthy.
+Dinner tonight will be on your own this evening.

 Nearby Kennecott (Kennicott is the spelling for the glacier) is home to the world’s richest copper deposit ever discovered.
 This copper mine was developed and exploited by the Alaska Syndicate (aka.
 J.P.
 Morgan and the Guggenheim) early in the 20th century.
 Kennecott was the company town and McCarthy, located 5 miles away, was the independent sin city where the miners certainly went for fun.